Amopho/password-generator/README.md

 ## About DOM

-Import issues while working with DOM:
+Important issues while working with DOM:

 ### SPA